+- Drug and alcohol problems

+- family support

-- Drug and alcohol Isolation and lack of Stress of taking care problems family support of a family member
+- Isolation and lack ofStress of taking care of a family member

 - Poor childhood experiences

 - Low self-esteem and confidence

 - Belonging to gangs or certain groups

 The presence of one or more of these factors does not by itself prove that a learner is being harmed or at risk of harm.
 They are more alerts to the possibility that they may be at risk.
 Effects that are more serious may occur if no one takes action to stop the harm and protect the learner.